Particular/docs.particular.net/nservicebus/hosting/nservicebus-host/logging-configuration.md

 ---
 title: NServiceBus Host Logging configuration
 component: Host
-reviewed: 2016-11-04
+reviewed: 2017-03-01
 ---

+## Logging configuration

+This article explains how to customize default configuration.
+Refer to the [Profiles - Logging](/nservicebus/hosting/nservicebus-host/profiles.md#Logging) section for more details about logging configuration in built-in profiles.

 Logging configuration for NServiceBus Host can be customized by providing endpoint configuration or using profiles.
-See [Profiles - Logging](/nservicebus/hosting/nservicebus-host/profiles.md#Logging) section for more details about built-in profiles.
-This article explains how to customize default configuration.

-## Via Endpoint configuration
+### Via endpoint configuration

 partial: customize

 Refer to the [logging documentation](/nservicebus/logging/) for more information about available configuration options.

-## Via profiles
+### Via profiles

 Logging levels and sinks need to be defined before configuring other components, therefore logging profile configuration is kept separate from other profile behaviors and requires implementing a dedicated interface.
 To customize logging for a given profile, create a class implementing `IConfigureLoggingForProfile<T>` where `T` is the profile type: